Generalization Performance of Empirical Risk Minimization on Over-parameterized Deep ReLU Nets: Global Minima of ERM on Over-Parameterized Deep Nets for Noiseless Data

+{ It is well known that deep learning has achieved great success in applications whose input space are of high dimensionality such as image processing \cite{Krizhevsky2012} and game theory \cite{Silver2016}, showing the excellent performance of deep learning with large $d$.
+However, recent progress in inventory management \cite{Qi2022}, finance prediction \cite{Hong2022} and earthquake intensity analysis \cite{Han2020} demonstrated that deep learning is also efficient for applications with low-dimensional input spaces.
+Therefore, numerous research activities have been triggered to verify the advantage of deep nets from approximation theory \cite{Yarotsky2017,Petersen2018,Zhou2020a} and learning theory \cite{Imaizumi2018,Kohler2019,Chui2020} that regarded $d$ as a constant.
+This paper follows from this direction to assume $d$ to be a constant and is much smaller than the size of data.
+As we mentioned above, if $d$ is extremely large, more restrictions on the target functions should be imposed, just as Theorem \ref{Theorem:additive-learning} below purports to show. }

-Theorem \ref{Theorem:interpolation-app-linear} actually presents a sufficient condition for the number of free parameters of deep ReLU nets , $n\geq C'q_\Lambda^{-d}$, to guarantee the existence of perfect global minima when we are faced with noiseless data.
+Noting that there are totally $\mathcal O(N\log N)$ parameters in $h^*$ in \eqref{inter-jackson}, the derived error rate is almost optimal in the sense that up to a logarithmic factor, the derived upper bound is of the same order of lower bound \cite{Yarotsky2017,Guo2019}, i.e., $C_1'(N\log N)^{-r/d}$ for some $C_1'>0$ independent of $N$.
+This means that for { $N\succeq q_\Lambda^{-d}$} and { $ L\succeq \log N $,} we can get { almost} optimal deep nets via finding suitable global minima of (\ref{target-optimization}).
+Theorem \ref{Theorem:interpolation-app-linear} also shows that in the over-parameterized setting, where all global minima exactly interpolate the data, { the interpolation restriction does not always affect} the approximation performance of deep nets.
+Theorem \ref{Theorem:interpolation-app-linear} actually presents a sufficient condition for the number of free parameters of deep ReLU nets , { $N\succeq q_\Lambda^{-d}$}, to guarantee the existence of perfect global minima when we are faced with noiseless data.
 It should be highlighted that $q_\Lambda$ can be numerically determined, provided the data set is given.
-If $\{x_i\}_{i=1}^m$ are drawn identically and independently (i.i.d.) according to some distribution, the lower bound of $q_\Lambda$ is easy to be derived in theory \citep{Gyorfi2002,Liang2020,Lin2020}.
-For example, if $\{x_i\}_{i=1}^m$ is drawn i.i.d. according to the uniform distribution, it can be found in \citep{Lin2020} that for $\kappa\geq2$, $q_\Lambda\geq m^{-\kappa/d}$ holds with confidence at least $1-C'_3m^{2-\kappa}$, where $C_3'$ is a constant depending only on $d$.
-Hence, we can derive the following corollary directly.
+If $\{x_i\}_{i=1}^m$ are drawn identically and independently (i.i.d.) according to some distribution, the lower bound of $q_\Lambda$ is easy to be derived in theory \cite{Gyorfi2002,Liang2020,Lin2020}.